developwithpassion/setter/README.md

   setting :some_setting
   setting :other_setting
   setting :with_default, :default => 13 # settings can have defaults

-  # a default can also be an object, that responds to every method with nil
+  # Note: A default can also be an object, that responds to every method with nil
+  # Uses the `null_object` gem.
   setting :with_null, :default => null_object(Something)
 end